dateng2016/notes/notes.md

 The model is very familiar with usage of Shipday App from the user's perspective and provides helpful guidance on various steps such API documentation, integration, and where to find useful resources.

+It will also provide very useful insights on customer reviews (and performance statistics as well????).

 ### Suggestions

 - The first chat messages appears to be blank before I send my first message